 2. Put-Away

-Putaway warehouse process means the placement of inventory (goods) in their designated areas in the warehouse after receiving.
+Putaway warehouse process is the second step which means the placement of inventory (goods) in their designated areas in the warehouse after receiving.
 This is done by put-away staff who are notified on the receipt of inflow.

-A streamlined and efficient putaway process helps your business by making the putaway easier for the next set of inventory batches.
+An effective and efficient putaway process in warehouse helps your business by making the putaway easier for the next set of inventory batches.
 Also, it reduces the chances of inventory lost or misplacement.

 Since your warehouse workflow becomes more organized and clean with a proper putaway process, it helps the picking process to become more seamless, quick, and easy, requiring lesser human and technological resources.